-1. Cook from scratch
+1. Make something (but not everything) from scratch

-Nothing says home and Thanksgiving and festivities like lots and lots of homemade food.
-If there’s any day of the year that was made for scratch cooking, it’s Thanksgiving!
-Cooking helps give your house a busy, happy feeling.
-(Yes, it’s actually true that people who cook are happier!).
 Cooking from scratch forces you to slow down, stay home, and do something relaxing.
 Oh, everyone wants to go wait at the electronics store to fight over giant TVs?
 Sorry, we have a pie to make.

 And with that in mind…